 Master of Public Administration

 Methamphetamine is a highly addictive stimulant that is synthetically produced using equipment and chemicals available in the community.
 Its burden to society may be determined through a number of mechanisms, including the imposed strain on healthcare systems.
 The evolution of methamphetamine use and production methods has led to reports of increased methamphetamine related burn admissions among hospital burn units[1-3] .
 Current literature identifies an increase in injury severity, comorbid complications, and cost of care associated with methamphetamine related burn injuries[1-5].
 The intent of this study is to identify burn injuries in Kentucky and assess whether a statistically significant association exists between burns and the number of methamphetamine laboratory seizures in Kentucky counties.

 Wittmer, David A., "Relationship between Clandestine Methamphetamine Laboratory Seizures and Burns in Kentucky" (2013).
-MPA/MPP Capstone Projects.
+MPA/MPP/MPFM Capstone Projects.
 56.